appliedbits/draft-wendt-stir-certificate-transparency/draft-wendt-stir-certificate-transparency.md

 - signed_entry: Contains the PreCert structure, which includes the issuer's key hash and the TBSCertificate component of the pre-certificate.
 - extensions: Placeholder for future extensions.

-The SCT is included in the final STI certificate, and STI-VS services will check the presence and validity of SCTs to verify the legitimacy of the certificate.
+The SCT is included in the final STI certificate, and VS services will check the presence and validity of SCTs to verify the legitimacy of the certificate.

 ## Merkle Tree Structure